United 2 End MND working with the leading charities & researchers

 We are also involved in campaigning to improve standards of care, access to benefits/financial assistance and access to technology/equipment which will improve the quality of life of those living with MND and their carers.

-The principal aim for us at the moment, however, is to get government to make a game changing investment in targeted MND research in order to maintain the great progress that our world leading researchers have made in the last few years.
+However, our primary aim is to advocate for the UK government to make game changing and regular investments in targeted MND research in order to maintain the great progress that our world leading researchers have made in the last few years.

 With respect to this latter group, we have an excellent network, but suffice to say that, as we are individuals with our own lives to live, our “bandwidth” can sometimes be limited.